iorodeo/bias_docs/intro.rst

 **BIAS -  Basic Image Acquisition Software**

-BIAS provides a graphical user interface for working with and recording video from IEEE 1394 and USB3 Cameras.
+BIAS is a software application for recording video from IEEE 1394 and USB3 Cameras.
 BIAS was intially designed as image acquisition software for experiments in animial behavior.
 For example, recording the behavior of fruit flies in a walking arena.

 Features
 ---------